How to delete cache on Samsung Galaxy S7 and S7 Edge

 - Turn off the device.

-- Press and hold Volume Down, Home and Power buttons simultaneously until you see an Android logo with a warning!
+- Press and hold Volume Up, Home and Power buttons simultaneously until you see an Android logo with a warning!

 - Now Press Volume Up/ Down to enter into recovery mode.